thomasbuddyman/pillars/style/sass/README.md

             .panel__footer {
               background: $darken($panel-background-colour, 5%);
             }
+* And if you use an HSL function to create a new colour variant, which you're going to use more than once or twice, please save that further variant into another variable. i.e. don't use `$darken($panel-background-colour, 5%)` in 10 places across your stylesheet.

 ##PX vs EM vs REM

 * Use `px` for borders, box-shadows, text-shadows, etc.
 * Use `rem` for consistent margins and paddings, if needed.
-Prefer `em` for everything else.
+* *Prefer* `em` for everything else.
-* Always use `em` to control font-size (set base font-size to 100%, rather than 16px, to prevent your stylesheet from overriding user's browser settings).
+* **Always** use `em` to control font-size (set base font-size to 100%, rather than 16px, to prevent your stylesheet from overriding user's browser settings).
-* Always use `em` in Media Queries for better scaling.
+* **Always** use `em` in Media Queries for better scaling.

 ##Specificity / Performance

-* Don't use ID's for style.
+* Don't use #IDs for styling.
+Use classes instead.
-* Avoid using !important.
-* Avoid unnecessary nesting.
-* Don't nest more than 2 selectors deep.
+* Use #IDs as little as possible
+* **Strongly avoid** using `!important`.
+It should be used only in exceptional circumstances.
+* If you do use `!important`, add a comment to explain why you're doing this.
+If necessary, prefix that comment with FIXME or TODO for future editors. e.g. `FIXME: Forced this display mode for now, to fix a roadblock bug preventing handover, but this should be fixed later on and will probably cause issues with other navigation styling`
 * Don't use the HTML tag in the class name: `header.home` not `header.header--home`; `section.news` not `section.news-section`.
 * Avoid using HTML tags on classes with specific class names: `.twitter-testimonials`, `.dropdown`; not `div.twitter-testimonials`, `ul.dropdown`.
 * Consider using [quasi-qualified selectors](http://cssguidelin.es/#quasi-qualified-selectors) to avoid specificity issues.
 * Use the prefix `js__` for classes that JavaScript uses to trigger behaviour.
 These classes should never be used for styling purposes.
 * **Example:** `js__accordion` would trigger an accordion behaviour, but a separate `accordion` class would be used for styling.